trinodb/trino/presto-docs/src/main/sphinx/admin/tuning.rst

 =============
-Tuning Presto
+Tuning Trino
 =============

-The default Presto settings should work well for most workloads.
+The default Trino settings should work well for most workloads.
 The following information may help you, if your cluster is facing a specific performance problem.

 Config Properties